-Does your computer get stuck on auto reboot after the Windows 10 Fall Creators Update (v1709)?
+Does your computer get stuck on an auto reboot after the Windows 10 Fall Creators Update (v1709)?
 Get frustrated when files are lost without being stored due to the Windows 10 random restart?
 Windows 10 keeps restarting without warning when installing the cumulative updates like KB4054517 or OS build 16299.125?

 Windows 10 is still far from perfect and keeps bringing users headaches like slow Internet bug, high CPU usage issue, graphics problems, etc. Recently, the OS runs into the auto restart error that happens after the updates install or any time without warning.